maikka39/tiny-restaurant/README.md

 php artisan dusk
 ```

 _Note: Make sure your php server is running before running this command.
-You also need to have Google Chrome installed on your computer._
+You also need to have Google Chrome installed
+on your computer._

 ### Linting

+This project has linters for PHP and SCSS.

+#### PHP

 To fix linting issues, use the following command: